Aphasia is a communication disorder that can make it more difficult to speak to and understand others, and it can occur after TBI.

 Finally, receptive aphasia also affects the way a person speaks.

-Unlike expressive aphasia, the patient can produce words.
+Unlike expressive aphasia, the patient can produce words with ease.
 However, they often speak in long, convoluted sentences and use words in the wrong way, without realizing it.
-Most of the time, their sentences are jumbled up and do not make sense.
+Sometimes, their sentences are jumbled up and do not make sense, which they typically do not realize.

 Treating Aphasia After TBI